Minimalism: The Art of Keeping It Simple

 Consumers are even demanding minimalism in their online interactions.
 Retailers like the Korean apparel company IAMSHOP and detox drink maker Dirty Lemon are now allowing customers to make purchases by simply commenting on an Instagram post.
 And the online payment service Stripe enables payment by text message.

-Minimalism is making its mark in visual arts and design too — from simpler website layouts with fewer words, to clean photos with plenty of white space, and nostalgic art that harkens back to a simpler time (or at least one that feels simpler in the rosy glow of memory).
+Minimalism is making its mark in visual arts and design too — from simpler website layouts with fewer words and minimal calendar apps, to clean photos with plenty of white space, and nostalgic art that harkens back to a simpler time (or at least one that feels simpler in the rosy glow of memory).

 Scott Balmer, an illustrator with roots in printmaking, embraces minimalism in his pieces.
 His inspirations are retro — drawing on aesthetics from the 1950s, 1960s, and 1970s.
 His lines are simple and bold, and his clean, unexpected colors give his work a graphic vibe.
 Scott describes his style as “simplified to the point where there is information, but it’s not too much, and it’s not too little either.”

 Design firm and Adobe Stock contributor Filmgarden creates “minimal images [for] maximum impact.”
 “Our brains are hardwired to notice the simple details that keep us alive and thriving, which is why humans are naturally more drawn to a clear, clean image,” explains the firm’s owner and creative director, Tegan Ptasznyk.